-The nurse says she has heard that the agency has a good reputation.
 Sue decides to call the number when they get home.
-She finishes her tea, drags Arthur from the biscuits and they get in the car.
+She finishes her tea, pulls Arthur away from the biscuits, and they go out to the car.

-Back at Arthur’s she makes him some lunch and settles him at the table.
-No time like the present.
+Back at Arthur’s there’s no time like the present.
 She calls the number.
-A polite young man answers straight away and he tells her all about the home share idea.
+A polite young man answers straightaway and he tells her all about the home share idea.
 It’s brilliant.
 Young people can’t afford to buy or rent their own places so close to London, and older people on their own want company and some help with the chores.
 Matches made in heaven.
 She makes an appointment for the next day.

-They set off in Sue’s Volvo people carrier.
-She has dressed him in clean clothes, a clean hanky pokes out of his pocket, his hair is brushed.
+They set off in Sue’s Volvo.
+He’s dressed in the clean clothes she laid out for him on his bed.
+A clean handkerchief pokes out of his pocket.
+His hair is brushed.

-‘They’re going to ask you lots of questions, Dad.
+‘They’re going to ask you lots of questions.
 Please try to sound normal,’ she says.

-The guy on the phone is at reception.
-He’s young, maybe twenty-one or twenty-two, skinny, smiley, coffee-coloured with a hemisphere of tight curly black hair.
-Sue tenses up and shoots Arthur a warning glance.
+The young man on the phone is at reception.
+He’s maybe twenty-one or twenty-two, skinny, smiley, with smooth, coffee-coloured skin and tight, curly, black hair.

-Karl says, ‘Arthur!
-Can I call you that?’
-Arthur nods.
 ‘Cool!
 I’m Karl.
-I’ve been looking forward to meeting you, man.’
+I’ve been looking forward to meeting you.’

 Karl steps round the reception desk and takes them over to some plush armchairs arranged around a coffee table.
 Once Arthur has arranged his coat and stick by his chair, Karl passes him some papers.

 Arthur smiles thinly at Sue.
-Karl explains that it’s a bit like a dating agency really.
-They would try to match Arthur up with someone suitable for him.
-For the best chance of a match he should only tick the boxes he feels most strongly about.
+Karl explains that it’s a bit like a dating agency.
+They will try to match Arthur up with someone suitable for him.
+For the best chance of a match he should only tick the attributes he feels most strongly about.
 Each tick narrows down the field.

-Karl sits on the arm of Arthur’s chair and reads out each item to him, then ticks if Arthur wants to specify it.
-Karl certainly had a way with him.
-They chortled together as they worked down the sheet.
+Karl pulls up to Arthur’s chair and reads out each attribute to him, then ticks it if Arthur wants to specify it.
+Karl certainly has a way with him.
+They chortle together as they work down the sheet.

 A week later Arthur gets a call from the agency.
-Strangely, they put all his ticks into the system, and the perfect match turned out to be Karl the receptionist who is looking for a share himself.
+They put all his ticks into the system, and the perfect match turns out to be Karl the receptionist who is looking for a place himself.

-They all (Arthur, Sue and Karl) meet in a pub one lunchtime.
+Arthur, Sue and Karl meet in a pub the next day.
 Arthur likes pubs.
 Sue says it’s the only time he comes alive.
-Sue has a Pinot Grigio, Arthur has a red wine, and Karl has a Malibu and coke.
-Sue had never ordered one of those before.
-Sue goes to the ladies room.
+She has a Pinot Grigio, Arthur has a glass of house red, and Karl has a Malibu and Coke.
+She goes to the ladies’ room before they settle down.

 ‘That’s good,’ says Karl.
 ‘Because I’m not black.
 I’m mixed race.’